 When Jesus said this, it would have caused quite a commotion.
 But He wanted this.
 He was making a profound point and deliberately teaching something different than what their priest taught them from the Torah (law).

-The conclusion: resting vs. trying
+The conclusion: resting versus trying

 Remember:

-• Grace means everything is done for free in Christ, and nothing is to be added.
-No works of faith, no evangelism efforts, no church efforts, no mission efforts, no giving efforts, no trying to be good, no stopping your bad habit.
+Grace means everything is done for free in Christ, and nothing is to be added.
+No works of faith, no evangelism efforts, no church efforts, no mission efforts, no giving efforts, no trying to be good, no stopping your bad habits.
 All in Christ is complete; you’re in Him, and He’s in the Father.
 United, one.
 What could you possibly give God that He doesn’t already have in Christ?

-• Give up trying and begin enjoying the finished work in Christ.
+Give up trying and begin enjoying the finished work in Christ.
 His love, peace, joy, patience, and compassion live in you.
 As He is, so are you in this world, I John 4:17.
-Trust the Holy Spirit to love as you through you each moment.
+Trust the Holy Spirit to love as you and through you each moment.
 It’s not your burden to bear, just your privilege to participate.

-• One of the reasons you’re here is to experience love in all its facets.
+One of the reasons you’re here is to experience love in all its facets.
 Each moment is a gift, an opportunity to express the love that lives in you.
-And, His compassion towards others, even when they’re lost in the confusion and darkness of their minds.
+And His compassion towards others, even when they’re lost in the confusion and darkness of their minds.